risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-join-clause.md

 ON s1.id = s2.id and s1.ts between s2.ts and s2.ts + INTERVAL '1' MINUTE;
 ```

+#### Notes

+- Interval join‘s state cleaning is triggered only when upstream messages arrive, and it operates at the granularity of each join key.
+As a result, if no messages are received for a join key, the state may still hold stale data.

 ## Process-time temporal joins

 Process-time temporal joins are divided into two categories: append-only process-time temporal join and non-append-only process-time temporal join.
 Check the following instructions for their differences.